-"Of course not, Ally," Lorcan stated with an impish grin.
-He –begrudgingly –met Scorpius' eyes.
+"Of course not, Ally," Lorcan stated with an grin.
+He—begrudgingly—met Scorpius' eyes.
 "Dinner's just about over.
 Well?"

 Scorpius put down his napkin.
-"I suppose so…" He grabbed a few Pepper Imps off the table (the ones Lorc realized the twins had switched, much to his delight) and got up.
+"I suppose so…" He grabbed a few Pepper Imps off the table (the ones Lorcan realized the twins had switched, much to his delight) and got up.
 "We can start our corridor patrol early.
-I'll see you two later," he said to the others.
-He followed closely behind Lorcan as they left the Great Hall.
-Much to Lorc's disappointment, he did not eat the candy inside the meal room where everyone might've enjoyed the spot of entertainment.
-Lorcan let it go, though; if he could get Scorpius, then he'd consider them even.
+I'll see you two later," he said to the others, and he followed closely behind Lorcan as they left the Great Hall.
+Much to Lorcan's disappointment, he did not eat the candy inside the meal room where everyone might've enjoyed the spot of entertainment.
+Lorcan let it go, though; if he could get back at Scorpius, then he'd consider them even.
 And he would let the kiss go.
 Certainly.
 It didn't matter that he'd been thinking about it all day long.

-Lorcan loosed his tie, a habit he'd picked up from Merlin-knows-where.
+Lorcan loosed his tie, a habit he'd picked up from Merlin-knew-where.
 He did it whenever he was uncomfortable…or lazy.